MIC-AIML/Harish_Barathi_22BLC1003/README.md

 Transfer learning is a technique used in deep learning where a pre-trained model, which was trained on a large dataset, is used as a starting point for a new task.This model can be trained according to our dataset and proves to give highly accurate predictions.

-The pretrained model used -> Mobile Net V2
+Pretrained model used -> Mobile Net V2